 This example shows how to create a policy map called policy and configures two class policies within the policy map.
-The class policy called class1 specifies a policy for traffic that matches an access control list (ACL) "acl_rd".
+The class policy called class1 specifies a policy for traffic that matches an ACL

+"acl_rd".
 The second class is the default class, named class-default to include packets that do not match the defined classes.